ale-sepi/gatsby-starter-lumen/content/posts/2023-03-10---ABAQUS-Scripting copy/index.md

 tags:
   - "MATLAB"
   - "Python"
-description: "Dive into the world of data analysis and discover whether MATLAB's matrix operations or Python's versatility is the better choice for you "
+description: "Dive into the world of data analysis and discover whether MATLAB's matrix operations or Python's versatility is the better choice for you."
 socialImage: "./media/notebook.jpg"
 ---